-Our shares include 6 to 9 pounds of beef – enough for a large dinner party.
+You can order as little or as much as you want, but a typical order is 6 to 9 pounds of beef -- enough for a large dinner party.
 A typical family of four will go through this in about a month.

 A typical refrigerator's freezer compartment has a total capacity that could pack between 100 to 150 lbs of meat.

 A cow's natural diet is grass -- not grain.
 They are ruminant animals, meaning they have an entire stomach devoted to breaking down foraged grasses.